AnkitKr0711/E_Commerce-Sales/README.md

 Different type of query is runned.Latter all this table are exported and analyse using visualization tools to get better insight of the data

-Codeing Platform :- Microsoft SQL Server Management.
+Codeing Platform :- Microsoft SQL Server Management, Python, Power BI/Tableau